MoatazMohamedd/OTC-APP/README.md

 ## Note on UI Design

-Please note: This project was developed by software engineering students with a primary focus on ML integration, Android development, and game engine interaction.
-As such, the user interface design may not be production level or highly polished, our goal was to demonstrate technical feasibility and functionality under tight academic deadlines.
+This project was developed by software engineering students with a primary focus on ML integration, Android development and game engine interaction.
+As such, the user interface design may not be production level or highly polished, our goal was to demonstrate technical abilities and functionality under tight academic deadlines.

 ---